CarlosReyesPena/ScrapeJobs/README.md

 - `Mailsender.py`: Manages sending emails to companies.
 - `main.py`: The main entry point that coordinates the entire process.
 - `setup.py`: Contains setup instructions and dependency management.
-- `install_requirements.py`: Script to install Python dependencies and LaTeX for generating the cover letters.

 ## Requirements